Updated November 2017

 's deep performance.
 They have a 93mm waist but hold their own in up to a foot of powder because of their fat, rockered tips.
 Other models with tapered tips in this review were the K2 FulLUVit

-, the Fisher Ranger
+and the Fisher My Ranger

 The Great Joys were joyful in the deep powder and on the groomed corduroy.

 Good performance in powder and soft snow often has to do with waist width (wider = more float) and the amount of rocker.
 With a more turned-up tip, the product can float without added width underfoot.
 Rockered designs pull the contact points further toward the center, shortening the effective edge length.
 All of the models in this review have some rocker, and many feature a combination of camber underfoot (the arching shape resting flat on the snow), early-rise tips (rocker tip), or rockered tails.
-The Fischer Ranger 98
+The Fischer My Ranger 98

 seems to have the most rocker of all the models in this review and many of our testers described this pair as buttery in powder.
 The Volkl Aura